-- Double Chocolate: Mix 1/2 cup yogurt with 2 tbsp cocoa powder, 1 tbsp maple syrup (or more, to taste) and 1 tbsp chocolate chips.
+- Double Chocolate: Mix 1/2 cup yogurt with 2 tbsp cocoa powder, 1 tbsp maple syrup (or more, to taste), and 1 tbsp chocolate chips.

-If you are looking for a soy-free, coconut-free yogurt, this is it.
-It’s creamy, smooth and has the perfect texture!
+If you are looking for soy-free, coconut-free yogurt, this is it.
+It’s creamy, smooth, and has the perfect texture!

-- 1 cup (140g) raw almonds
+- 1 cup raw almonds

-- 3 cups (750ml) filtered water
+- 3 cups filtered water

-- Soak the almonds for at least 6 hours, or overnight.
+- Soak the almonds for at least 6 hours or overnight.
 Drain and add to a blender with the 3 cups of water.
-Blend on high-speed for 30-40 seconds, until smooth.
+Blend on high speed for 30-40 seconds, until smooth.

 - Place a nut milk bag over a large glass bowl.
 Pour the almond milk into the bag and twist to close.
 Using your hands, squeeze to extract as much almond milk as possible.
-You should end up with about 2 and 1/2 cup of almond milk.
+You should end up with about 2 and 1/2 cups of almond milk.

 - Once the milk is at the right temperature, stir in the yogurt starter.
-At this step, the almond milk will have already thickened and may appear gelatinous, don't worry this is totally normal.
-Give it a good whisk to break any "lumps”, and make it fully smooth again.
+At this step, the almond milk will have already thickened and may appear gelatinous, don't worry, this is totally normal.
+Give it a good whisk to break any "lumps," and make it fully smooth again.
 Pour into glass jars and close the lid, or use plastic wrap to cover.

-- Place the jars in a baking dish filled with warm water, they should be half immersed.
+- Place the jars in a baking dish filled with warm water; they should be half immersed.
 If you have a yogurt maker, skip this step and just put the jars into your machine.

-- Place the baking dish with the jars in a 105°F preheated oven for 6-10 hours depending on how sour you like your yogurts.
+- Place the baking dish with the jars in a 105°F preheated oven for 6-10 hours, depending on how sour you like your yogurts.
 Personally, I prefer them with a milder flavor so I let them culture for only 6 hours.

 - Transfer the yogurts to the refrigerator and let cool for at least 8 hours.

-- Enjoy for breakfast or dessert, sweetened with some maple syrup and topped with granola, fresh fruits, jam or nut butter.
+- Enjoy for breakfast or dessert, sweetened with some maple syrup and topped with granola, fresh fruits, jam, or nut butter.
 Always give the yogurts a good stir before eating!

 - The yogurts will keep for up to 4 days in the refrigerator.

 - If you plan to use this yogurt for savory dishes, omit the maple syrup and vanilla.

-Nutritional information is just an estimate and may not be accurate.
+- Nutritional information is just an estimate and may not be accurate.